swagatabiswas123/swagatabiswas/README.md

 <h1 align="center">Hi 👋, I'm Swagata Biswas</h1>
 <h3 align="center">
-  💻 As a Software Developer and Data Analyst at Agile Data Pro, I specialize in delivering actionable insights through Power BI, helping businesses make informed decisions.<br>
+ <br> 💻 As a Software Developer and Data Analyst at Agile Data Pro, I specialize in delivering actionable insights through Power BI, helping businesses make informed decisions.</br>

-  📊 My expertise lies in creating robust data visualizations and streamlining processes for data-driven success.
-I’m now focused on expanding my skill set in Python and transitioning into the data science domain to explore deeper analytical techniques.<br>
+ <br> 📊 My expertise lies in creating robust data visualizations and streamlining processes for data-driven success.
+I’m now focused on expanding my skill set in Python and transitioning into the data science domain to explore deeper analytical techniques.</br>
-  🎯 My goal is to bridge technology and data to solve complex problems and drive innovation in the industry.
-Always eager to embrace new challenges and stay at the forefront of data analytics trends.
+  <br>🎯 My goal is to bridge technology and data to solve complex problems and drive innovation in the industry.
+Always eager to embrace new challenges and stay at the forefront of data analytics trends.</br>
 </h3>

 <p align="center">